JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 **WARNING**: The Checker always tries to upgrade `pip` and some used Python packages.
 If you are using Python for other reasons and need to keep particular version, be advised to make your own backup or prepare a seperate environment.

 ### Pro-tip
 Not all market regions get the same versions for all hearing aids fitting software.
-In case you see newer versions from some forums or sites yet the checkers report older ones, try change `target market` to other countries to get alternative results.
+In case you see newer versions from some forums or sites yet the checkers report older ones, try changing `target market` to other countries to get alternative results.

-This project will try to keep up changing default tarket market for most up-to-date results.
+This project will try to keep up changing default target market for most up-to-date results.
 You can check [Versions](https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/wiki/Versions) information from our Wiki.

 ### Pre-requirement: Install Python
 The following steps only need to be done **ONCE** on each system: